nishant9083/llm_application/Readme.md

 2. Change the directory to llm_application
 `cd llm_application`

+3. Add .env file here with content like this:
+`HUGGINGFACEHUB_API_TOKEN = <Your HuggingFace Api Token>`

-3. Install dependencies by running:
+4. Install dependencies by running:
 `pip install -r ./src/requirements.txt`

-4. Change to src directory:
+5. Change to src directory:
 `cd src`

-5. Run the app.py file by:
+6. Run the app.py file by:
 `streamlit run app.py`